|

 side?"

-with one of the servants.
-Calcs have always been the menials, you know.
+indiscreet with one of the servants.
+Calcs have always been the menials,

-But before I broke their spirit with my Coercion Acts some of them thought
+you know.
+But before I broke their spirit with my Coercion Acts some of

-they were as good as us.
+them thought they were as good as us.
 Sometimes there were liaisons!
-My mother was
+My

-young, foolish.
-It would have been her undoing, but her husband was too
+mother was young, foolish.
+It would have been her undoing, but her husband

-devoted to her.
+was too devoted to her.
 And when I was born I looked normal.
-The skin colour didn't
+The skin

-for good.
-You could have shown that Calcadians and Humans can live together,
+force for good.
+You could have shown that Calcadians and Humans can live

-can be one race.
-You could have changed our laws for the betterment of
+together, can be one race.
+You could have changed our laws for the betterment

 People may accept that Calcs can vote.
 But they will never accept them